 An architect is "supposed" to draw up some nice plans, hand them to a contractor, and go away.
 Unless said architect has absorbed Alexander's way of building.
-That architect is going to make whatever plans the building inspector requires and then work day-to-day on the house, changing, adjusting, making it real in full form.
+That architect is going to draw whatever plans the building inspector requires and then work day-to-day on the house, changing, adjusting, making it real in full form.

-Great line from Chris about all that: "Architects get paid to pretend they know what's going to be there.
+Great line from him about architects and their plans: "Architects get paid to pretend they know what's going to be there.
 But nobody knows until it's there."

 Many more stories coming about working with Chris—five years' worth, actually.